J. H. Owusu Acheampong

 Hon.
 Joseph Henry Owusu-Acheampong (1941–2017) was a Ghanaian politician who served as Member of Parliament for Berekum, Regional Secretary for the Brong-Ahafo Region, Majority Leader and Minister for Parliamentary Affairs, Minister for Food and Agriculture, and Member of the Council of State.

 A founding member of the National Democratic Congress, and a social-democrat, J.H.
 Owusu-Acheampong is regarded as one of Ghana's most revered and astute legislators, who as Majority Leader, worked to rebuild the institutions and practices of parliament.
 As one of the only two members of the 1st Parliament of the 4th Republic who had previous experience as a Member of Parliament from the 3rd Republic, he mentored most of the members in the 4th Republic.
 His impact was visible as his contribution to nurturing and building a strong legislative branch to effectively check the executive branch of government was immensely apparent.

 Early life

-JH Owusu-Acheampong was born on 23 August 1941 to Mr. Kofi Keremeh and Madam Abena Donkor at Biadan in the Brong-Ahafo Region of Ghana.
-His formal education began at Biadan Methodist Primary and then to Berekum Catholic School Boys.
-He then proceeded to receive his secondary education from St. Augustine's College in Cape Coast.
-He obtained his Bachelor of Science degree in agriculture from Kwame Nkrumah University of Science and Technology (KNUST).
-While at KNUST, he was elected as the Junior Common Room President of Independence Hall and then later became President of the Student Representative Council of the university.
-He then proceeded to further his studies at Wye College, University of London. where he obtained his Master of Science degree in Agricultural Economics.
+J H Owusu-Acheampong was born on 23 August 1941 to parents Kofi Keremeh and Abena Donkor, at Biadan in the Brong-Ahafo region of Ghana.
+He attended Biadan Methodist Primary; Berekum Catholic School for Boys, and Saint Augustine's College.
+He obtained his BSc in agriculture from Kwame Nkrumah University of Science and Technology where he was elected President of the Student Representative Council.
+He was awarded an MSc in Agricultural Economics at Wye College.